-A beautiful example of Johannes Van Keulen's striking antique sea chart of the East Coast of America, the Caribbean, and Gulf Coast, one of the most decorative sea charts published in the late 17th century.
+Old color example of Johannes Van Keulen's striking sea chart of the East Coast of America, Caribbean and Gulf Coast, one of the most decorative sea charts published in the late 17th Century.

 The Dutch claims to the Northeast are still clearly in evidence, even though the permanent Dutch presence in North America concluded in 1664.
 In recognition of the English presence in the Northeast, various English town names are noted.

 As noted by Philip Burden: